AMN-SHK/UnibotFM/data/nlu.md

 - How far college is from Thane
 - How far college is from Bhiwandi
 - How far college is from Kaman
+- How far college is from Mumbai
 - How far college is from Chinchoti
+- How much time does it take to reach from mumbai
+- How much time does it take to reach from bhiwandi
+- How much time does it take to reach from vasai
+- How much time does it take to reach from thane
+- How much time does it take to reach from naigaon
+- How much time does it take to reach from chinchoti
+- How much time does it take to reach from kaman
+- How much time does it take to reach from borivali
 - Distance from Borivali
 - Distance from Vasai
 - Distance from Naigaon
 - Distance from Thane
 - Distance from Bhiwandi
+- Distance from Mumbai
 - Distance from Kaman
 - Distance from Chinchoti